Last updated on June 17th, 2020 at 05:30 am

 Honeymoon Island State Park has a spectacular beach, a sweet name and one of those classic Florida-history stories.

-The 385-acre park has three distinct beaches plus 2.5 miles of hiking trails through pine flatwoods .
+The 385-acre park has four miles of beach in three distinct beaches plus 2.5 miles of hiking trails through pine flatwoods .

 South of this beach, very near the entrance to the island, is Dog Beach, where dogs on 6-foot leashes are welcome.
 Dog beach faces on Hurricane Pass, a good place for fishing but a somewhat hazardous location for swimming.
 Hurricane Pass separates Honeymoon Island from nearby Caladesi State Park.
 These two islands were one before the 1921 hurricane blew through.